thunder/thunder-performance-task-manager/README.md

 **The API endpoint service**

-It has purpose to listen on request for running jobs and it will queue tasks in Beanstalk.
+It has purpose to listen on request for running jobs and it will queue tasks in Redis.
 It's listens by default on port `3000`.
 It's also protected with Bearer token authentication.

 **Worker**

-The worker service is there to handle queue tasks in Beanstalk.
+The worker service is there to handle queue tasks in Redis.
 It will handle them in sequential order.

 Worker can handle two types of tasks: